embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

     publicKey BIT STRING }
 ```

-For example, `ECCDSA` public key is essentially two points in the curve.
+For example, `ECCDSA` public key is essentially a set of two points in the curve.
 These points are encoded as an octet string and placed inside the certificate.
-Section 2.3.4 (OctetString-to-EllipticCurvePoint Conversion) of SEC 1: Elliptic Curve Cryptography V1 spec defines how to decode an octet string representation of the public key (that is generally seen in the certificate) into the curve points (a,b).
+Section 2.3.4 (OctetString-to-EllipticCurvePoint Conversion) of SEC 1: Elliptic Curve Cryptography V1 spec defines how to decode an octet string representation of the public key (that is generally seen within the certificate) into curve points (a,b).

-In a sample certificate using this algorithm, the following will appear in the ASN.1 tree:
+In a sample certificate using this algorithm, the following will appear in its ASN.1 tree:

 ```
 SEQUENCE